nodejs/node/doc/api/stream.md

 [`transform._transform()`][stream-_transform] method and *may* also implement the [`transform._flush()`][stream-_flush] method.

-*Note*: Care must be taken when using Transform streams in that data written to the stream can cause the Writable side of the stream to become paused if the output on the Readable side is not consumed.
+Care must be taken when using Transform streams in that data written to the stream can cause the Writable side of the stream to become paused if the output on the Readable side is not consumed.

 #### new stream.Transform([options])